-This story is by Julie Stroem and was part of our 2019 Summer Writing Contest.
+This story is by Julie Stroem and won an honorable mention in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 I had been an artist.